About the Author

 Writing has always been a dream for me, though I never considered making it public other than my professional work as an attorney.
 Then I inherited some letters from three generations of maternal ancestors documenting their courting relationships and what led them to marry or to refrain from marriage.
 Love Letters From Appalachia is a novel based upon a real-life romance between my grandmother and a man that never came to fruition and a granddaughter's search for love in her own life trying to discover what went wrong with a relationship nearly 100 years before.

 My dream is almost a reality.
-My first novel, "Love Letters From Appalachia" is projected for publication in the spring of 2021.
-A sequel is currently in production and I hope to have it completed for publication by January of 2022.
+My first novel, "Love Letters From Appalachia" is projected for publication in the spring of 2022.
+A sequel is currently in production and I hope to have it completed for publication by summer of 2023.
 A third installment is in the planning stages which will complete the trilogy.